Cherry-Trees/CS24400-Projects/Project1/README.md

-# A maze solving algorithm using recursive backtracking
+# A simple maze solving algorithm using recursive backtracking